chawyehsu/moonup/README.md

 Moonup allows you to install multiple MoonBit toolchains and switch between them easily.
-All MoonBit toolchains (with the core standard library) are installed in the `toolchains` directory in Moonup's installation directory.
+All MoonBit toolchains (with the core standard library) are installed in Moonup's `toolchains`.

-Moonup creates shim executables that repalce the original MoonBit executables in the PATH.
+Moonup creates shim executables that replace the original MoonBit executables in the PATH.
 When you run a MoonBit command, the shim executable determines which MoonBit toolchain to use and proxies the command to the actual MoonBit executable in the desired toolchain.

-With this approach, you can switch between MoonBit toolchains across projects easily without changing the PATH.
+With this approach, you can switch between MoonBit toolchains across projects easily without needing to change the PATH.

+#### MoonBit Releases

+Moonup downloads MoonBit releases from [chawyehsu/moonbit-binaries], which is powered by GitHub Actions and archives MoonBit releases continuously from the official website.

 ## Development